What are the critical B2B growth drivers? This was the topic of a recent research project by The AIM Institute.

 Turns out the High-Value Providers were more proficient at all 24 growth drivers.
 The High-Value Providers especially out-paced the Low-Value Providers in—you guessed it—understanding customer needs.
 High-Value Providers held the biggest advantages over Low-Value Providers in three growth drivers: 1) Front-End Work, 2) Market Concentration, and 3) Customer Interviews.

 One of our background questions asked how much the respondent’s company was already using voice-of-customer methods.
 While other factors (like company size) had little impact, this factor made a huge difference.
-In fact, we were surprised how many drivers this impacted.
+In fact, we were surprised by how many drivers this impacted.
 Then we noticed two-thirds of the significant VOC users were heavy users of New Product Blueprinting (which impacts more than just customer interviews.)
+Highly relevant for B2B growth – it turns out.

 In this chart, we compare the responses for companies using little or no VOC… to those significantly using New Product Blueprinting VOC.
-The growth driver, Customer Interviews (E), improved the most—from a satisfaction score of less than “5” (defined as “barely acceptable”) to “7” (“good”).
+Of all the B2B growth drivers, Customer Interviews (E), improved the most—from a satisfaction score of less than “5” (defined as “barely acceptable”) to “7” (“good”).
 In fact, all 10 of the blue “understanding needs” drivers improved by at least one satisfaction unit, as well as several other drivers.

 Let’s close with one last item we found interesting.
 We divided the 24 growth drivers into those “owned” by the marketing function vs. the technical function.
 We learned there is much greater eagerness to improve the marketing-related drivers.